lread/test-doc-blocks/doc/example.md

 By default, test-doc-blocks generates `.cljc` tests.

-You can override this default on the command line via `:platform` and via inline option via `:test-doc-blocks/platform`.
+You can override this default on the command line via `:platform` and via an inline `:test-doc-blocks/platform`.
 Valid values are:

 - `:cljc` - the default - generates `.cljc` test files